 Would I read these books?
 If I didn’t have a mile-long reading shelf on my Kindle right now, I would.
 It’s fun and action-packed and I can get past the romance and the sex because the author’s got style and snark.

 2. Hunting Season by Kate Rudolph

-This is the first of seven books in the Guarded by the Shifter paranormal romance series.
+This is the first of four books in the Guarded by the Shifter paranormal romance series.
 The other books are $0.99 to $4.99 each and are not in Kindle Unlimited.
-The last book is scheduled to be released in January.

 From Maria Korolov:

 If you didn’t read the disclaimer above, it applies here as well.
 I’m prejudiced against romance books, naked-male-chest-on-the-cover books, and anything that smells of Twilight.

 But I’ll take the plunge.
 For you, dear reader.

 Stasia’s dad’s new wife is ten years younger than Stasia.
 Her dad wants her to come to a birthday party — for her ninth step-sibling.
 She’d rather not go, and is a little sorry that she moved back to New York, where the family is too close to comfort.
 Also, her father is obscenely wealthy.
 The family has a jet and a fleet of cars.
 Stasia herself has an inheritance, which she prefers not to touch.